vanus-labs/docs/user-manual/getting-started/quick-start.md

 ## Next

-You can go forward to [How to use Vanus](../how-to) for learning more about Vans.
+You can go forward to [How to use Vanus](../how-to) for learning more about Vanus.